-It took Samsung a month to sell 10 million Galaxy S4 smartphones.
+It took Samsung a month to sell 10 million Galaxy S4 phones.

-That’s a great start for a brilliant smartphone and goes to show even a wrong-head, cheesy show business launch function can’t stop the momentum building behind Galaxy’s brand.
+That’s a great start and goes to show even a wrong-head, cheesy show business launch can’t stop the momentum building behind Galaxy’s brand.

 Feel: There’s no question the Lumia 920 feels better.
-It’s a solid piece of kit, It could probably stop bullets.
-In comparison the Galaxy S4 feels flimsy.
-Although both devices are made of plastic, Samsung’s phone feels cheaper and less substantial.
+It’s solid.
+It could probably stop bullets.
+In comparison the Galaxy S4 is flimsy.
+Although both are made of plastic, Samsung’s S4 feels cheaper and less substantial.
 It’s also, well, boring.

 On the flip side, the Galaxy S4 weighs almost one-third less and is much slimmer.
-It’s so slim and light I barely notice I’m carrying it.
-It didn’t take me long to warm to the feel of the Galaxy – even so, the Lumia is better.
+It’s so slim and light that you barely notice if you are carrying it.
+When it comes to feel, the two phones tie.

 Screen: On paper the Galaxy S4 has a better screen – much higher resolution and half an inch bigger.
-Both look wonderful compared with other smartphones.
+Both look wonderful compared with other phones.
 Again this is a tie.

 Included software: The Galaxy S4 comes with more software than you can shake a stick at.
-Most of the bundled apps are things I’ll never use – you probably won’t use them all either.
-A lot of them are for photo-editing.
+Most of the bundled apps are things you will probably never use.
+A lot are for photo-editing.
 It’s fair to say most handsets will end their useful lives without every last included app being explored.
-Overall, I rate this as a tie, but you might have other ideas if you like the idea of photo manipulation.
+Overall, this is a tie, but you might have other ideas if you like the idea of photo manipulation.

 What else?
-I noticed the Lumia 920 battery lasts longer than the S4’s.
-I can typically get a couple of hours more from the Nokia before needing to recharge.
+The Lumia 920 battery lasts longer than the S4’s.
+Expect to get a couple of hours more from the Nokia before needing to recharge.
 Again there’s not much in it, but the bigger screen and more processing cores gulps down more power.

 Telecom NZ lists the Galaxy S4 at $1150 while the Lumia 920 is $900.
 Prices for the Galaxy are the same elsewhere, the other carriers don’t list the Lumia 920.

 Overall: Comparing specs makes sense, but what matters is how the phones work and feel in practice.
-Windows Phone 8 seems to power through the work I need to do as quickly as the Android device.
-I’d say the Samsung Galaxy S4 has many more fun features, if you just want to play then it is a better choice.
-For work I’d say the six month older Lumia 920 is at least as good as the S4.
+Windows Phone 8 seems to power through work as quickly as the Android device.
+I’d say the Samsung Galaxy S4 has more fun features.
+If you just want to play then it is a better choice.
+For work, the six month older Lumia 920 is at least as good as the S4.

 Of course Samsung will sell many more Galaxy S4 phones than Nokia will manage with the Lumia 920 – there’s a lot to be said for hunting with the pack when it comes to technology.